Particular/docs.particular.net/platform/installer/index.md

 ## What to expect

-The Platform Installer is a [Microsoft Click-Once](https://msdn.microsoft.com/en-us/library/t71a733d.aspx) application which means it has a built in self-updating mechanism.
-Click once applications are sometimes blocked by corporate firewalls or software restriction policies.
-If the Platform Installer fails review the [Offline Install](offline.md) page for installation instructions.
+The Platform Installer is a [Microsoft Click-Once](https://msdn.microsoft.com/en-us/library/t71a733d.aspx) application, which means it has a built in self-updating mechanism.
+Click-Once applications are sometimes blocked by corporate firewalls or software restriction policies.
+If the Platform Installer fails, review the [Offline Install](offline.md) page for installation instructions.

 ### Dependencies

-The Click-Once `setup.exe` will install [.NET 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42643) if required and with then bootstrap the Platform Installer Application.
+The Click-Once `setup.exe` will install [.NET 4.5.2](https://www.microsoft.com/en-us/download/details.aspx?id=42643) if required and will then bootstrap the Platform Installer Application.

 ### License Acceptance

-Before proceeding with product selection the Platform Installer will prompt to accept the NServiceBus License Agreement.
+Before proceeding with product selection, the Platform Installer will prompt to accept the NServiceBus License Agreement.

 ### Proxy Credentials

 The Platform Installer requires Internet access to download individual packages.
-If non-windows integrated proxy authentication is required then a credentials dialog will be show.
+If non-Windows integrated proxy authentication is required, then a credentials dialog will be shown.

 ![](save-credentials.png)

 This dialog offers to save credentials for future use.
-If the Save Credentials option is chosen the credentials will be encrypted and stored in the registry at `HKEY_CURRENT_USER\Software\Particular\PlatformInstaller\Credentials` for use in subsequent launches of the Platform Installer.
+If the Save Credentials option is chosen, the credentials will be encrypted and stored in the registry at `HKEY_CURRENT_USER\Software\Particular\PlatformInstaller\Credentials` for use in subsequent launches of the Platform Installer.

 ## Select items to install

 The Platform Installer will prompt for which items to install.
-Individual components can be selected how for installation or upgrade.
-If the latest version of a product is installed that item no checkbox will be displayed as there is no installation or upgrade action required.
-Similarly if the Platform Installer cannot communicate with the version information feed it will also disable product selection.
+Individual components can be selected  for installation or upgrade.
+If the latest version of a product is installed, no checkbox will be displayed for that item as there is no installation or upgrade action required.
+Similarly if the Platform Installer cannot communicate with the version information feed, it will also disable product selection.

 ![](select-items.png)